 The Command Task in Informatica is used to run Unix or Shell commands during the Workflow.
-You can use this task to Move, Copy or Remove files after the data is loaded etc. In this article we will show you, How to use Command Task in Informatica with example.
+You can use this Task to Move, Copy, or Remove files after the data is loaded, etc. In this article, we will show you how to use the Command Task in Informatica with an example.

-For this example, we are going to use below show text file data (Employee table).
-From the below screenshot you can see that the Source table has 15 records
+For this Informatica Command Task example, we are going to use the below show text file data (Employee table).
+From the below screenshot, you can see that the Source table has 15 records.

 Command Task in Informatica Example

 Before we start configuring the Command Task in Informatica to Load Data from Flat File to SQL Server.
-First let me connect with the Informatica repository service.
-In order to do so, we have to provide the Informatica Admin Console credentials.
-So, Please provide the appropriate Username and Password, and click the Connect button.
+First, let me connect with the Informatica repository service.
+To do so, we have to provide the Admin Console credentials.
+So, Please provide the appropriate Username and Password specified while installing the Server.

 Step 1: Create Source Definition for Informatica Command Task

-Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
-As we said before, we are using Employee table present in the local File System as our source definitions.
-So, Please navigate to Source menu and select the Import from File.. option as shown below
+Once you connect successfully, Please navigate to Source Analyzer to define your Sources.
+As we said before, we are using the Employee table present in the local File System as our source definitions.
+So, Please navigate to the Source menu and select the Import from File.. option.

-Once you select the Import from File.. option, a new window called Open Flat File will be opened as shown below.
-Please select the Employee.txt file from your local file system and click Open button.
-I suggest you to refer Flat File Source in Informatica article to under the following steps.
+Once you choose the Import from File.. option, a new window called Open Flat File will open.
+Please select the Employee.txt file from your local file system and click the Open button.
+I suggest you refer Flat File Source article to understand the following steps.

-From the below screenshot you can observe that, you can see our newly created Flat File source in Informatica
+From the below screenshot, you can observe that you can see our newly created Flat File source.

-TIP : We already explained the steps involved in importing Text file in our previous article.
-So, Please refer Flat File Source in Informatica to understand the same.
+TIP: We already explained the steps involved in importing a Text file in our previous article.
+So, Please refer to Flat File Source to understand the same.

 Step 2: Create Target Definition for Command Task in Informatica

-Please navigate to Target Designer to define the Target.
-In this example, we are using the existing SQL table (Employee File) as our target definition.
-You can refer Create Informatica Target Table to understand the process of creating target definition
+Please navigate to Target Designer to define the Informatica Command Task Target.
+We use the existing SQL table (Employee File) as our target definition in this example.
+You can refer to Create a Target Table to understand the process of creating a target definition.

 Step 3: Create Mapping for Command Task in Informatica

-Once you select the Create.. option, a new Mapping Name window will be opened as shown below.
-Let me provide m_SQLEmp as the mapping name and click OK button.
+Once you select the Create.. option, a new Mapping Name window will open.
+Let me provide m_SQLEmp as the mapping name and click the OK button.

-Drag and drop the Employee source definitions from Flat File Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you to refer Source Qualifier Transformation article
+Drag and drop the Employee source definitions from the Flat File Sources folder to the mapping designer.
+Once you drag the source, the Power Center designer automatically creates the Source Qualifier Transformation for you.

-Next, Drag and drop the target definition (Employee File) from Targets folder to the mapping designer.
-Next, connect the source qualifier with the target definition.
-Please use the Autolink.. option to connect them.
+Next, Drag and drop the target definition (Employee File) from the Targets folder to the mapping designer.
+Next, connect the source qualifier with the target definition using the Autolink.. option.

 Step 4: Create a Workflow for Command Task in Informatica

-After we finish creating the Mapping, we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create workflow.
+After we finish creating the Command Task Mapping, we have to create the workflow for it.
+PowerCenter Workflow manager provides two approaches to creating a workflow.

-This will open Create Workflow window as shown below.
+It will open the Create Workflow window.
 Please provide the unique name (wf_CommandEx) and leave the default settings.

 Step 4(a): Create a Session for Command Task in Informatica

-Please provide a unique name for this session.
+Please provide a unique name for this Session.
 Here, we are naming it as s_CommandEx.
-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping that you want to associate with this session i.e., m_CommandEx.
+Once you click on the Create button, a new window called Mappings opens.
+Here you have to select the Mapping that you want to associate with this Session, i.e., m_CommandEx.

 Double click on the Session task will open the Edit Tasks window.
-Within the mappings tab, we have to configure the Source, and Target Connections.
+We have to configure the Source and Target Connections within the mappings tab.
 First, let us configure the Target connection by clicking on the EmployeeFile.

-With in the Connections, click on the Arrow button beside the Relational type, and Select the Target Database (Informatica Target)
+Within the Connections, click on the Arrow button beside the Relational type, and Select the Target Database (Target)

 Now, we have to configure the Source Connection.
 Please click on the SQ_Employee present in the Sources folder.

-- Source File directory: Informatica will use the default directory but you can change the directory by giving full path.
+- Source File directory: It will use the default directory, but you can change the directory by giving the full path.

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.

-Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
-If you observe the workflow, First we are starting the Workflow, Next it will run the Session task to load data from text file to SQL table.
-Once the data is transferred, Command Task will copy Employee File from Source to target
+If you observe the Workflow, First, we are starting the Workflow.
+Next, it will run the Session task to load data from the text file to the SQL table.
+Once the data is transferred, the Informatica Command Task will copy Employee File from Source to the target

-Now you can see the Employee file in Informatica default target location.
+Now you can see the Employee file in the default target location.

 Command Task in Informatica Example 2

-- Pre-Session Command : This command will be executed before the Session
+- Pre-Session Command: This command executed before the Session

-- Post-Session Failure Command : This command will be executed, if the session task fails
+- Post-Session Failure Command: It executes if the session task fails

-For this example, we are going to create a command that has to execute after the Session is complete (Post-Sessin).
-Under the Type drop down we have three option.
+For this example, we are going to create a command that has to execute after the Session is complete (Post-Session).
+Under the Type drop-down, we have three options.
 Let me select the Non-reusable command

 Click on the New field

-Let me run the workflow and see.
-As you can see there is no Employee under the Source folder
+Let me run the Informatica Command Task Workflow and see.
+As you can see, there is no Employee under the Source folder.